datalakehouse/docs/docs/tools/cli/service/user.rst

 Here you’ll find the full list of commands for ``avn service user``.

-Manage DLH users and credentials
+Manage datalakehouse users and credentials
 --------------------------------------------------------

 ``avn service user-create``